Olexandr88/docs-4/src/content/reference/device-os/firmware.md

 We recommend always enabling the system thread in your application firmware using `SYSTEM_THREAD(ENABLED);`.
 The threading features below are available whether you enable the system thead or not.

 See also the [threading explainer](/firmware/software-design/threading-explainer/) for additional information.

+With Device OS {{systemThreadRequired}} and later, system thread is always enabled.
+For additional information, see [non-threaded system mode](/reference/discontinued/software/non-threaded-system-mode/).

 ### os_thread_prio_t - Threading